middleman/middlemanapp.com/source/guides/getting-started.html.markdown

 Middleman is distributed using the RubyGems package manager.
 This means you will need both the Ruby language runtime installed and RubyGems to begin using Middleman.

-Mac OS X comes prepackaged with both Ruby and Rubygems, however, some of the Middleman's dependencies need to be compiled during installation and on OS X that requires XCode.
-XCode can be installed using the Mac App Store.
+Mac OS X comes prepackaged with both Ruby and Rubygems, however, some of the Middleman's dependencies need to be compiled during installation and on OS X that requires Xcode.
+Xcode can be installed using the Mac App Store.

 Windows users will need to install Ruby using [The RubyInstaller for Windows].
 Windows users should also install [The RubyInstall DevKit] to install Middleman's compiled dependencies.